 |Early admission deadline:||Tuesday 1 February 2022.
 Admissions will be processed throughout the year on a rolling basis.|

 Current Master and PhD students, as well as working professionals.
 Applicants should have considerable experience studying or working in the field of sexuality studies (and can demonstrate this in their supporting documents).
 All participants must have a Bachelors degree (minimum).

 Please read more about module descriptions and candidate profiles below.

-*Dates and prices are tentative and subject to change, and will be finalised by 1 December 2020.
+*Housing prices are tentative and will be finalised by 7 December.

 In this two-week block, the focus is placed on building on the foundations of sexuality studies and contextualizing that knowledge within the participants’ own work.
 Modules will explore the historical development of sexuality studies and provide participants with an opportunity to sharpen their theoretical skills in topics such as comprehensive sexuality education, sexual health in the global south, and human rights.